 Kanaloa is one of the four major Gods of traditional Hawaiian religion.
 He is the one we do not know much about.
 Besides whales and other sea life, we only know that he is associated with the ocean, long-distance voyaging, and healing.

-Whales, like all creatures of nature, were respected by the Hawaiian people.
-Their belief was that the gods would take the form of animals and plants, and, therefore, deserved respect.
+Like all creatures of nature, whales were respected by the Hawaiian people.
+Their belief was that the gods would take the form of animals and plants and deserved respect.
 This practice is referred to in Hawaiian as kinolau*.

 Koholā are also idealized as ‘aumakua* to specific families and were thought of as divine beings.

-Hawaiian petroglyphs* have been found on Maui, the Big Island and Lanai of an ancient human figure riding the back of a whale.
-This is a reference to the Whale Riders, mythical figures from deep in the Maori* past.
+Hawaiian petroglyphs* have been found on Maui, the Big Island, and Lanai of an ancient human figure riding the back of a whale.
+This references the Whale Riders, mythical figures from deep in the Maori* past.